 Temperatures can peak in the 90s in July and August, the heat exacerbated by humidity.
 Lake Michigan breezes bring a hint of relief.
 In winter the breezes become chilling winds that combine with frigid temperatures to produce wind-chill factors that can drop to 20 below zero.
 Precipitation levels are highest April through September, but winter snow is a given.
 December and January are snowiest, but flakes may pile up into March.

 A light casual look is appropriate in summer; add layers during the spring and fall.
-A heavy coat and winter boots are a must from late November through March; a light jacket is advisable even in summer.
+A heavy coat and winter boots are essential travel accessories from late November through March; a light jacket is advisable even in summer.
 An evening at a world-class restaurant or cultural institution is an occasion for finer fashion.

 Chicago's NeighborhoodsWhile you're visiting Chicago, you'll see evidence everywhere of the immigrants who poured into the city to find work in factories or to help build its railroads and canals.
 Many neighborhoods are ethnically diverse, and there are a few interesting pockets to explore that are in close proximity to the downtown area.